snello-cms/snello-api-quarkus/README.md

 # snello-api-quarkus project

 This Headless CMS uses Quarkus, the Supersonic Subatomic Java Framework.
+In the past we used Micronaut.

 ## TODO list

 ### FOR ADMIN FRONTEND FUTURES
 - rewrite all field definitions in formly format